-- 1. The module provides two distinct operator roles: User and Cryptographic Officer. - 2.
-The module provides identity-based authentication. - 3.
-The module clears previous authentications on power cycle. - 4.
-An operator does not have access to any cryptographic services prior to assuming an authorized role. - 5.
-The module allows the operator to initiate power-up self-tests by power cycling power or resetting the module. - 6.
-Power up self-tests do not require any operator action. - 7.
-Data output is inhibited during key generation, self-tests, zeroization, and error states. - 8.
+- 1. The Module provides two distinct operator roles: User and Cryptographic Officer. - 2.
+The Module provides identity-based authentication. - 3.
+The Module clears previous authentications on power cycle. - 4.
+An operator does not have access to any cryptographic services prior to assuming an authorized role.

+- 5. The Module allows the operator to initiate power-up self-tests by power-cycling power or resetting the Module. - 6.
+Power-up self-tests do not require any operator action. - 7.
+Data output are inhibited during key generation, self-tests, zeroization, and error states. - 8.
 Status information does not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 9.
-The module does not support concurrent operators. - 10.
-The module does not support a maintenance interface or role. - 11.
-The module does not support manual key entry. - 12.
-The module does not have any proprietary external input/output devices used for entry/output of data. - 13.
-The module does not enter or output plaintext CSPs. - 14.
-The module does not output intermediate key values. - 15.
-Upon detection of a tamper event, all CSPs are immediately destroyed and the module will cease to function.
+The Module does not support concurrent operators. - 10.
+The Module does not support a maintenance interface or role. - 11.
+The Module does not support manual key entry. - 12.
+The Module does not have any proprietary external input/output devices used for entry/output of data. - 13.
+The Module does not enter or output plaintext CSPs. - 14.
+The Module does not output intermediate key values. - 15.
+Upon detection of a tamper event, all CSPs are immediately destroyed and the Module will cease to function.